How To Grow and Care For Japanese Pieris Shrubs

 Varieties

-These are some of the smaller more compact favorites that are perfect for your perennial border.
+These are some of my favorites that are perfect for your perennial border.

 Pieris japonica ‘Mountain Fire’